can3p/gogo/README.md

 # Save forms like your father did

+**WARN**: Work in progress, incompatible changes or force push can happen any time

 Forms expect `htmx` to be set up for the application.
 The principle there is that we want to keep things simple, adding a form to a website should be as trivial as it can be.
 The simplest thing is to avoid touching